Different Types of Mass Spec Instruments

 The custom manufacturing team at OnePointe Solutions can provide fully custom benches for specific mass spec instruments.
 Whether you need vacuum pump enclosures, sound dampening, LCD monitors arms, or something else, we design heavy-duty steel lab benches for your exact instrument needs.

 Contact us by calling (866) 612-7312 or filling out a contact form.
 A sales rep will reach out by phone or email to discuss your needs and send you drawings and pricing.
+Also, we can answer questions regarding mass spec instruments for your lab environment.

 Questions?
 Concerns?
 Want to start today?
 Get in touch.
 866.612.7312